Foster teacher knowledge and joy with evidence-based learning strategies.

 So the greatest challenge teachers face is implementing newly learned strategies based on best practices.
 This implementation phase is where professional learning should be the most consistent and collaborative.

 Of course, like so many other aspects of teaching, strong relationships are key to making ongoing support work.
-Coaches and other facilitators need to work hard to establish trust and rapport with teachers so there is no stress or friction during classroom visits, debriefs, or co-teaching.
+Coaches and facilitators need to establish trust and rapport with teachers.
+This allows them to have positive classroom visits, debriefs, or co-teaching.

-Sometimes as a team leader, I get distracted by the work: the annual goals, the deadlines, the to-do lists.
+As a team leader, I am sometimes distracted by annual goals, deadlines, and to-do lists.

-And when this happens, I sometimes don’t devote enough time to my highest calling: the growth and development of the people under my care.
-None of those other things matter (or will be completed optimally) if I have not first invested in my team and ensured they find joy and purpose in their work and are equipped with the tools they need to excel.
+And when this happens, I don’t devote enough time to the growth and development of the people under my care.
+Nothing else matters if I have not first invested in my team and ensured that they find joy and purpose in their work.
+They must be equipped with the tools they need to excel.

 Even when things get tough.